BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Types of artificial intelligence

-The second example is from Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University.
+The second example comes from Arend Hintze, an assistant professor of integrative biology and computer science and engineering at Michigan State University.
 He categorizes AI into four types, from the kind of AI systems that exist today to sentient systems, which do not yet exist.
 His categories are as follows:

 - Type 1: Reactive machines.
 An example is Deep Blue, the IBM chess program that beat Garry Kasparov in the 1990s.
 Deep Blue can identify pieces on the chess board and make predictions, but it has no memory and cannot use past experiences to inform future ones.
 It analyzes possible moves --

 - Type 2: Limited memory.
 These AI systems can use past experiences to inform future decisions.
-Some of the decision-making functions in autonomous vehicles have been designed this way.
-Observations used to inform actions happening in the not-so-distant future, such as a car that has changed lanes.
+Some of the decision-making functions in self-driving cars are designed this way.
+Observations inform actions happening in the not-so-distant future, such as a car changing lanes.
 These observations are not stored permanently.

 - Type 4: Self-awareness.
 In this category, AI systems have a sense of self, have consciousness.
 Machines with self-awareness understand their current state and can use the information to infer what others are feeling.
 This type of AI does not yet exist

-- Automation is the process of making a system or process function automatically.
-Robotic process automation, for example, can be programmed to perform high-volume, repeatable tasks normally performed by humans.
+- Automation: What makes a system or process function automatically.
+For example, robotic process automation (RPA) can be programmed to perform high-volume, repeatable tasks that humans normally performed.
 RPA is different from IT automation in that it can adapt to changing circumstances.

 .
 Deeplearning is a subset of machine learning that, in very simple terms, can be thought of as the automation of predictive analytics.
 There are three types of machine learning algorithms: